KTH-EXPECA/summer-school-2025/README.md

 ---

 ## Methods at a glance
-In this notebook, as the first step, we only apply density estimation methods.
+In the first notebook (part 1), we only apply density estimation methods.
 - **GMM (bulk):** Multi-modal fit of typical delays.
 - **EVM (bulk + tail):** GMM for the bulk + **GPD** for exceedances above a learned threshold `u`.
   This improves estimation of **tail probabilities**.

-Next, we model how the latency distribution depends on transmission conditions by learning a conditional density that links delays to the observed features.
+Next (part 2), we model how the latency distribution depends on transmission conditions by learning a conditional density that links delays to the observed features.

 ---